jamesaamars/Country-Flag-simpsones/README.md

 HTML
 CSS(interline)
 and reason is because it was simple
 and i felt like this doesn't need a separate file CSS

----
+## also:
-##(maybe published it . in case i, saving space for link)
+(maybe published it . in case i, saving space for link)
 overral its good practice to understand how positioning works
 let me know what you think :
----